With their old site on its last legs, the Brain Foundation (NL Hersenstichting) wanted a site that met the fundamental needs of its stakeholders.

 Our work started with task analysis.
 As always we performed the research in the field, either in user’s home or in the office.
 We interviewed several respondents from target audiences such as:

-- patients with brain disease
+- Patients with a brain disorder

-- scientific researchers
+- Scientific researchers

-- healthcare professionals
+- Healthcare professionals

 We also organised focus groups.
 This allowed us to identify the core stakeholders issues or – as we call them – customer jobs.
 We found out what stakeholders hoped to achieve when they contact the Foundation or visit the website.
 The stakeholders’ habits we observed were categorised into 11 customer jobs.